Jingo-Finance/docs/docs/concepts/glossary.md

 ## Asset

-While a digital asset can take many forms, the Pegasys Protocol supports ERC-20 token pairs, and represents a position in the form of an NFT (ERC-721).
+While a digital asset can take many forms, the Jingo Protocol supports ERC-20 token pairs, and represents a position in the form of an NFT (ERC-721).

 ## Concentrated Liquidity